steelmananything/steelmananything/_topics/introduction.md

 ## What is steelmanning?

 ![Steelman](/assets/images/armor-2925348.png "Image by Momentmal from Pixabay"){:.floatright}
-Steelmanning is another name for the [principle of charity in argumentation][Stevens, 2021] that tries to make the strongest possible argument for someone by [empathizing][Empathy] with their positive intentions.
+Steelmanning is another name for the [principle of charity in argumentation][Stevens, 2021] that tries to make the strongest possible argument for someone by [empathizing][Stueber & Zalta, 2019] with their positive intentions.

 Steelmanning gets its name as the opposite of strawmanning.
 [Strawmanning][Aikin & Casey, 2011] is an argumentation [fallacy][Hansen & Zalta, 2020] in which a person's argument is made into a man of straw -- easy to knock down -- and then this strawman is argued against instead of what the person really meant. ![Strawman](/assets/images/autumn-2931460.jpg "Image by MajKaRate from Pixabay"){:.floatright} Straw conveys weakness because it's made from dry plant stalks whereas steel conveys strength because it's a [strong metal alloy][Hosford, 2012].